Why do we need this research?

 - When to remove the cervical stitch in women whose waters have broken;

 - The best way to deliver a premature baby that is positioned to come out feet first.

-The answers to these questions will enable us to improve the care given to women who are at risk of premature birth and help stop babies being born too early.
+The answers to these questions will enable us to improve the care being given to women who are at risk of premature birth and could help reduce the number of babies being born too soon.